unibo-dtm-se-2425-Wasted/report/sections/10-devguide/index.md

 nav_order: 11
 ---

-# Developer Guide

-This section explains how can a new person enter the development team and start contributing to the project.
-- report any relevant organizational information (e.g. how to contact the team, how to report issues, etc.)
-- report any internal convention that the team follows (e.g. naming conventions, coding style, etc.)
-- report any relevant information about the development environment (e.g. how to set it up, how to run the tests, etc.)
-- report any relevant information about the development workflow (e.g. how to create a new feature branch, how to create a pull request, etc.)
-- report any relevant information about the development tools (e.g. how to configure the IDE, how to use the command line, etc.)

 ## Developer Guide

-This section provides guidance for new developers joining the **Food Waste Manager** project.
+This section provides guidance for new developers joining the **Wasted** project.
 It explains how to set up the environment, follow internal conventions, and contribute effectively.

 ### 1. Team & Communication